Language

 from datetime import datetime

-# Display the current datetime in various formats.
+# Display the datetime in various formats.

 # Slash-separated format